stefanholek/rl/README.txt

 library's ``set_completer(func)`` sets readline's ``rl_completion_entry_function`` to ``func``. [#]_

-In addition to hooks, readline provides an abundance of configuration settings that may be changed by applications to influence the way the library behaves.
+In addition to hooks, readline provides configuration settings that may be changed by applications to influence the way the library behaves.
 For example, by configuring readline's ``word_break_characters``, an application can affect how readline computes word boundaries.